aws-samples/aws-cdk-drs-agent-installer/README.md

 ### [drs-agent-installer](./lib/infrastructure/stacks/DrsAgentInstallerStack.ts)
 This stack deploys an SSM Association which will run an SSM Document that installs the DRS agent on EC2 instances that match a specified tag.
 The stack also deploys associated roles and an S3 bucket for logging the installation process.
-The EC2 instance role will need to be specified in the stacks 'assumeDrsRolePrincipals' so that it has permissions to assume the 'drs-installation-role'.
+The EC2 instance role will need to be specified in the stacks ['assumeDrsRolePrincipals'](./bin/app.ts#L32) property so that it has permissions to assume the 'drs-installation-role'.

 ### check-volumes script
 The dr-agent-installer can be configured to install a bash script and cron job on the EC2 instance.
 This script monitors the instance for new volumes being added and initiating a re-installation of the DRS agent to force the new volume to be scanned.
-While this

 This approach is a lower cost alternative to the [on-attach-volume-event](#on-attach-volume-event) approach described below but is potentially less robust.
 The EC2 instance role will also need to be given permissions to invoke the SSM document.